heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
-He continues: "They couldn't have that, of course, so here I am.
+He continues: "Well, and that was that.
 Ha!
 In this great grand stellar begoo.
 Ha!
 You understand?"
-Ellen knows they have been talking for hours.
+They have been talking for hours.
-There is a plate of crumbs beside them; Rumpelstiltskin clicks his fingers and the scones reappear.
+There is a plate of crumbs beside them; Rumpelstiltskin clicks his fingers and the crumbs assemble into a scone.
 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
 But I still have a few tricks.
 Begoo!"
-The logs in the fire crackle with an odd sound and unburn brightly.
+The logs in the fire crackle and unburn brightly.
 "I may have borrowed a dollop of negentropy," he says with a sheepish grin.

 Another lurch.
 Ellen wakes with three white hairs.